-So athletes that are switching even between say SCUAA and PRISAA to UAAP will also endure a one year residency.
+So athletes that are switching even between, say, SCUAA and PRISAA to UAAP will also endure a one-year residency.

-In house, training is what is implemented one month before Palaro.
+House, training is what is implemented one month before Palaro.

-These include Impromptu Time Trials, Excessive training sessions, in some cases rest and recovery not being adhered to, and focus on the quantity of running rather than the quality of technique.
+These include Impromptu Time Trials, Excessive training sessions, in some cases, rest and recovery not being adhered to, and focus on the quantity of running rather than the quality of technique.

 World-Class Coaches?
 Where to next?

-Why have world-class coaches in high school?
+- Is it logical to have world-class coaches only in high school?

-Psychological Issues being away from parents?
+Are psychological Issues being away from parents?

 My job did not stop as a coach on the track.

-It was very hard work maintaining my squad.
+It was arduous work maintaining my squad.

-It was not without sacrifice having to spend time with the help of my assistant coach who often acted as mediator, the school principal, and school guidance counselor keeping the kid’s stress levels down due to long periods away from their parents.
+While I was lucky enough not to have any kids quit, this was not without sacrifice, having to spend time with my assistant coach, who often acted as a mediator.
+The school principal and school guidance counsellor—work together to keep the kid’s stress levels down due to long periods away from their parents.

 Take into account also the parents were maybe 1-hour drive away at most as this is a provincial academy situation.